Gasum, Fortum & Neste in Finnish Wonderland - FinnishNews & NordicWeek

 Finland has a history of relying on fossil fuels like the rest of the world.
 The transition from fossil fuels to renewables is challenging but we must be happy that some progress is at last taking place, albeit at a snails pace.

 Some ten years ago the government supported the construction of two new nuclear plants that are already significantly behind schedule, and one of these projects is involved in a very costly legal argument.
-Based on today’s relative costs they are not cheap solutions in absolute terms and now, in relative terms, because battery technology like wind and solar power sources have become more cost efficient.
-Nuclear can best be described as a white elephant, with the serious environmental issue of spent nuclear waste that will be dangerously radioactive for thousand of years…
+Based on today’s relative costs of nuclear versus clean energy solutions, they are not cheap solutions in absolute terms.
+Battery technology like wind and solar power sources have become more cost efficient.
+Nuclear can best be described as a white elephant, with the serious environmental issue of spent nuclear waste that will be dangerously radioactive for thousands of years…

 Finland is a Nordic country that has plenty of forests and minerals on and in its land.
 It needs to harvest and refine these materials and sell them in the global markets as well as maintaining a clean and healthy land.
 Past dependence on fossil fuels and nuclear energy have worked well to provide cost effective energy but now the time has come for change towards a strong reliance on renewables.
 Readers will have read here in FinnishNews about the Danish solution for their energy transition.
 Much more needs to be done here in Finland by these three companies and others if we want to maintain a strong clean and healthy land, or we too will be frozen in time like the Mad Hatter’s Tea Party.